pgalatis/pgalatis.github.io/README.md

 </dt>
 </dl>

 <p>All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://github.com/pgalatis/pgalatis.github.io would be greatly appreciated, but is not required.</p>
+If you do use them, a link back to http://github.com/pgalatis/pgalatis.github.io would be greatly appreciated but is not required.</p>